-Six Sigma can help Companies Improve Quality and Productivity- In a context of applicability Six Sigma is a tool which when implemented indicates and helps to manage process quality and further perfection to the same or even any other issue related to the process in quantified terms.
+Six Sigma can help Companies Improve Quality and Productivity- In a context of applicability, Six Sigma is a tool that when implemented indicates and helps to manage process quality and further perfection to the same or even any other issue related to the process in quantified terms.
 Six Sigma is a very disciplined methodology and a rigorous approach when it comes to deployment as it requires uniformity and patience.
-In short, it actually does the work of nearing perfection which is an ultimate quality persistency and making the same standard stable is expected to be followed.
+In short, it actually does the work of nearing perfection which is an ultimate quality persistency, and making the same standard stable is expected to be followed.

 This is how Six Sigma can help Companies Improve Quality and Productivity:

-To understand its efficiency in terms of ‘Quality’ and ‘Productivity’ it’s advisable to gaze in the relationship between them.
+To understand its efficiency in terms of ‘Quality’ and ‘Productivity’ it’s advisable to gaze at the relationship between them.

 What is Lean?

 It’s again an approach just like the Six Sigma set of tools but more focused and précised towards ‘waste elimination’ without sacrificing productivity.
 Example: In the manufacturing industry, it might be helpful to lower down the end waste which will save $$$ for an organization in addition to manpower saving and thus return higher productivity and quality.

 What is Lean Six Sigma?

 To deep dive more there is one more tool that needs to be discussed i.e. ‘Lean’ which nowadays, has been combined with Six Sigma and is coined as Lean Six Sigma.
 Certification, point view is said as Lean Six Sigma Green Belt Certification, Lean Six Sigma Black Belt Certification, and similarly for the Master Black Belt.